 - SPEAR Sheriff Penzone's Executive Advisory Review.
-SPEAR is made up of diverse community members from across the County. - The Hispanic Advisory Board is made up of Dreamers, businesspeople, activists, educators, and community leaders. - The Sheriff has also formed an African American Advisory Board and an LGBTQ Advisory Board. - The Community Advisory Board (CAB).
+SPEAR is made up of diverse community members from across the County. - The Hispanic Advisory Board is made up of Dreamers, businesspeople, activists, educators, and community leaders. - The Sheriff has also formed an African American Advisory Board and an LGBTQ Advisory Board - The Community Advisory Board (CAB).

 MCSO continues to implement the Paragraph 70 plan in conjunction with the Community Advisory Board and the Parties, which plan was developed as an institutional bias remediation program to implement Paragraph 70 of the Court's Order.
-Progress and internal deadlines are being tracked with the use of a Smartsheet, which is a project management software tool.
-MCSO has shared the Smartsheet information on the status of the various projects related to the Paragraph 70 plan with the Monitor and the Parties on a monthly basis.
-MCSO is making progress.
+Progress has been impacted by the public health crisis and necessary restrictions.